SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Actions which have to wait for physical changes, can be triggered with a command, but not be waited upon.
 The information about the duration and success of such an action has to be transferred via the status parameter.

-.. important:: If a command does not require an argument, the argument SHOULD be transferred as json-null.
+.. important:: If a command does not require an argument, an argument MAY still be transferred as json-null.
  A SEC node MUST also accept the message, if the data part is emtpy and perform the same action.
+ More precisely, any SEC-node MUST treat the following to messages the same:

+ - ``do <module>:<command>``
+ - ``do <module>:<command> null``

+ An ECS SHOULD only generate the shorter version.

 Example: